khuongduy354/DuY-compiler/README.md

 # DuY Interpreter

 An Interpreter for Pascal programming language written in Rust, that alternate the original Pascal's syntax a little bit.

+# Todo

+[] tests for tokenizer

+- single tokens
+- <,>, = ,:=,
+- string,number literals
+- identifier , keyword
+- comments

+- Tokenizer DONE is DONE, no need to improve cuz lots of string manipulation